-For V1, two electrically separate normally open and one normally closed contact are provided.
-For RI, two electrically separate normally open contacts are provided.
+Three telephone relay circuits are provided.
+Two electrically separate normally open or normally closed contacts are provided per circuit.
 These contacts close within 16 milliseconds from the time the associated coil is energized by the logic.
-The contacts open within 160 milliseconds from the time the coil is deenergized.
-The RI function uses a telephone-type relay with contact ratings stated under RATINGS.
+The contacts open within 160 milliseconds from the time the coil is de-energized.
+Telephone type relays have contact ratings stated under RATINGS.